-A team of undergraduates in the LAB Lab publishes a science communication digest at least once a year.
+A team of undergraduates in the LAB Lab publishes a research digest every year, with the aim to increase access to scientific knowledge beyond academia.

-Since Fall 2018, seven Language and Brain Lab Digests have been published, with no signs of stopping.
+Since Fall 2018, we have published eight issues of The Spoken Word, with no signs of stopping.

-These publications are printed for distribution to the broader community.
-We work to make scientific articles accessible to people with aphasia, their caregivers, undergraduates, and all other interested readers.
+We publish digitally (Twitter and Facebook) and in print for personal distribution to our local community.
+Each year, we work to make scientific articles accessible to people with aphasia, their caregivers, undergraduates, and all other interested readers.

 It is our hope to help bridge the divide between research findings and the broader public.